 I feel like TikTok is essentially one inside joke after another, which means it sort of has this tendency of confusing people.
 So no shame at all if you’re not too sure what exactly a hot girl walk is – trust me, I was right there with you when I first heard about it, too.

 Earlier this year, I was mostly on the wellness and personal development side of TikTok, and I kept hearing folks go on and on about this thing called a hot girl walk.
 I can’t even pinpoint one particular video that introduced me to the magical world of the hot girl walk because everyone seemed to be talking about it.
 I kept seeing morning routine after morning routine that almost always featured a hot girl walk.
-At first, I just assumed it was a morning walk, but the more I learned about it, the more my interest was peaked, and the more I fell in love.
+At first, I just assumed it was a morning walk, but the more I learned about it, the more my interest was piqued, and the more I fell in love.

 The Hot Girl Walk Overview